ValleyBell/ExtractorsDecoders/README.md

 This tool unpacks the `.LBX` files used by the DOS version of "Princess Maker 2".

-## mfd\_dec

-This is a tool for decrypting the PC-98 sound driver executable `MFD.COM`.

-It uses an XOR encryption with a key that changes based on the unencrypted data.

 ## mrndec

 This tool decompresses archives used by the Korean game developer "Mirinae Software".

 It was confirmed to work with the .MUE files from their "The Day" series.

+## piyo\_dec

+This is a tool for decrypting the PC-98 executables (both `COM` and `EXE`) from games by PANDA HOUSE.

+The encryption is easily identifyable by the string `PIYO`, which can be found offset 06h in COM files or within the last 120 bytes of an EXE file.
+It uses an XOR encryption with a key that changes based on the unencrypted data.

+I initially wrote it as "mfd\_dec" with the goal of decrypting the `MFD.COM` sound driver executable.

+The source code contains comments about the file structure of encrypted executables.

 ## rekiai\_dec